 The “fanny pack” is back.
-It’s showing up alongside other flashback fashions from the seventies and eighties at Forever 21, Old Navy, and H&M. Of course, we felt a slightly new spin was in order for this favorite on-the-go storage solution.
+It’s showing up alongside other flashback fashions from the seventies and eighties on retail shelves.
+Of course, we felt a slightly new spin was in order for this favorite, on-the-go storage solution.
 Our Mini Waist Pack version has been jazzed up with cool colors and a contrasting zipper, and it’s slimmed down for a sleek look and feel.
 We offer a pattern download so you can get the perfect bottom curve.

-We like our flat design better than the traditionally bulky fanny back because it hugs your body more sensibly and makes it easier to slip a jacket over the top.
+We like our flat design better than the traditionally bulky fanny pack because it hugs your body more sensibly and makes it easier to slip a jacket over the top.

 You can still load it up with plenty of items for a quick trip out and about.
 Our model took these two samples on an urban hike.